-Development of the district's 2024 budget began with an assessment of the district's fund structure and chart of accounts to improve transparency and accountability.
-In prior years, the district's budget and chart of accounts generally met the Washington State Auditor's Budgeting and Reporting System requirements for special purpose districts using cash basis accounting (SAO, 2023).
-However, an internal review showed that several line items were miss-numbered and a revision of the chart of accounts would increase clarity of both revenues and expenses.
-The district also revised its fund structure, consolidated three capital reserve funds (apparatus, equipment, and facilities) into a single capital projects fund (see Figure 18) and added a grants management fund to simplify tracking grant revenues and expenditures (ECFR, 2023a).
+In 2023 the district revised its chart of accounts to increase clarity of both revenues and expenses.
+The district also revised its fund structure, consolidated three capital reserve funds (apparatus, equipment, and facilities) into a single capital projects fund (see Figure 17) and added a grants management fund to simplify tracking grant revenues and expenditures (ECFR, 2023d).

-Discussion of the changes to the chart of accounts and fund structure are discussed in detail within subsequent sections of the budget.
+The chart of accounts and fund structure are discussed in detail within subsequent sections of the budget.